|

 I love Him)’.

-album.
-Although Build Up, the album, establishes the
+for the whole album.
+Although Build Up, the album, establishes

-idea of ‘building up a public image’, its
+the idea of ‘building up a public image’,

 side of Rita’, an inner trip as showed in ‘Ao